JeffersonLab/evioBlockParser/README.md

 into a library that indexes a CODA 3 event to make it easier to get to events sequentially.

+This library should work well in C++, but will be re-written in C++ to take advantage of the EVIO C++ API (which could replace much of the bank processing).

 ## Example usage: